Many people ignore foot pain even though it can get in the way of walking or exercise and lead to bigger problems. Here’s how to protect your feet.

-They have one-quarter of all the bones in your body, 33 joints, and more than 100 tendons, muscles, and ligaments.
-All of those parts work together to help you take 8,000 to 10,000 steps per day.
+Every foot has 26 bones, 33 joints, and more than 100 tendons, muscles, and ligaments.
+Those parts work together to help you take, on average, 8,000 to 10,000 steps per day.
 That’s 115,000 miles over a lifetime, or four times around the circumference of the Earth.

 Every time your heel lifts off the ground during a step, your toes carry one half of your body weight.
 In one day of normal walking, the total forces on your feet can be hundreds of tons, or the average weight of a loaded cement truck.

 It’s crucial for your health to take good care of your feet.